Michael Rose

 Picture: (c)Brinkhoff-Mögenburg/Leuphana

-Before joining the research group at Leuphana University in Lüneburg, he worked as a researcher and scientific coordinator of the Center for Transformation Research and Sustainability at the University of Wuppertal.
-Adopting a broad political science perspective, Michael’s research focusses on the political aspects of sustainable development.
-The question of how the interests of future generations can be institutionally considered in present-day democracy both in theory and in practice has driven his PhD-research on proxy representation.
-His general interest in sustainability governance was triggered by an internship at the Protestant Institute of Interdisciplinary Research Heidelberg and is reflected in his diploma thesis on the politics of sustainability indicators at the German Land level, lectureships on the politics of sustainability, transdisciplinary project work on well-being transformation and real-world laboratories in Wuppertal, and his current position at Leuphana, where he is doing comparative research on formal sustainability institutions and their impact.
+Before joining Leuphana University, he worked as a researcher and scientific coordinator of the Center for Transformation Research and Sustainability (transzent) at the University of Wuppertal.
+Adopting a broad political science perspective, Michael’s research focusses on the political aspects of sustainable development and the sustainability aspects of politics.
+The question of how the interests of future generations can be institutionally considered in present-day democracy both in theory and in practice has driven his research since his doctoral thesis on proxy representation.
+Since his work at transzent in Wuppertal, he also engages with inter- and transdisciplinary sustainability science, in particular comparative research on real-world laboratories.
+At Leuphana, these research strands are complemented with research on national sustainability institutions and the sustainability state, participatory sustainability governance, and knowledge cumulation in environmental governance research.

 Vita

-Since 2018: Post-Doctoral Research Associate, Research Group Governance, Participation and Sustainability, Institute of Sustainability Governance (INSUGO), Faculty of Sustainability, Leuphana University Lüneburg
+2018 – 2025: Post-Doctoral Research Associate, Research Group Governance, Participation and Sustainability, Institute of Sustainability Governance (INSUGO), School of Sustainability, Leuphana University Lüneburg

 2015 – 2018: Research Associate, Center for Transformation Research and Sustainability (TransZent), University of Wuppertal